Executive Director & Founder

 Abby has spent the last 5 years working with students with various disabilities, including Autism Spectrum Disorder.
 She graduated from Bridgewater State University in 2014 with her Masters in Special Education.
 After graduating, Abby start working at South Shore Charter Public School as a special education teacher.
 Shortly after starting this position, Abby realized her passion of working with children with ASD.
 She applied to the Graduate Certificate in Autism Studies program at UMass Lowell, which is a program designed for those interested in becoming a Board Certified Behavior Analyst (BCBA).
-Abby obtained this certification in August 2017.
+Abby obtained this certificate in August 2017.
 She is currently working towards national and state certification for behavior analysts.
 Abigail assisted with developing our Registered Behavior Technician training Program.

 Tierra has had 6+ wonderful years working with children from the ages of 1.9 months to 15 years of age.
 She received her certification as a Preschool Teacher through the Department of Early Education and Care by attending classes through Rasmussen College and is currently working towards completing her requirements to qualify as a Registered Behavior Technician.